alebmorais/med_auto/docs/syncthing-setup.md

 ## Getting Your Device ID

 ### Windows
-1. Open SyncTrayzor or navigate to `http://localhost:8384`
+1. Open a browser and navigate to `http://localhost:8384`
 2. Click **Actions** → **Show ID**
 3. Copy the Device ID